pactflow/swagger-mock-validator/RULES.md

-# Swagger Pact Validator Rules
+# Swagger Mock Validator Rules

 This is a list of all the possible validation rules and if they are currently supported or not.